-A successful Blueway combines complementary experiences into a compelling reason to visit.
+A successful Blueway combines complementary experiences into a compelling reason to visit and should act as a catalyst for local participation initiatives e.g. through schools, youth organisations, clubs and local sports partnerships.

 This requires cooperation across a network of local businesses - food and beverage providers, attractions, accommodation and activity operators all working together to make their Blueway an exciting and attractive destination for visitors.